Discover Unique Ways to Transfer Jet Ski’s Past Waterway Obstacles…

 Six Best Ontario Waterway Bypass Systems: Port Carling Small Lock

-There are two adjacent locks on the Indian River at Port Carling to provide boat access between Lakes Muskoka and Rosseau on your Muskoka Lakes ride.
+There are two adjacent locks on the Indian River at Port Carling to provide recreational boat access between Lakes Muskoka and Rosseau on your Muskoka Lakes ride.
 On one side of James Bartleman Island Park, the larger one is a standard style lock, nothing out of the ordinary.
 But tucked away on the other side of the island park, PWC riders will discover a much smaller lock that’s self-operated for much of the time (operator on duty during summer months from Friday to Sunday, noon to 6 PM).
 It’s neat to moor outside the lock gate and have one of your group walk to the lock hut where there’s a round hole in the glass to access the control lever that automatically lets the water in or out and opens the gate.
 Once the PWC’s are inside and the water is fully in (or out) the opposite gate opens and you’re on your way.

 Nearby Services: Turtle Jack’s Restaurant (docks); Boatworks Marina (fuel).